Aerodynamic Modeling

 Fixed Bound Core Radius (% Chord): This sets the fixed core radius of the bound blade vortices.
 Defined as a fraction of the local blade chord.

-Initial Wake Core Radius (% Chord): This sets the intial core radius of the free vortices that are created at the blades trailing edge.
+Initial Wake Core Radius (% Chord): This sets the initial core radius of the free vortices that are created at the blades trailing edge.
 Defined as a fraction of the local blade chord.

 Turbulent Vortex Viscosity: This value is used in the vortex core growth model, see Vortex Core Desingularization.